weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "If I could find something which would make me forget everything that is past, Harry," she told the young doctor.
-He had fallen into the habit of taking her on his rounds two <span id="calibre_link-327" page-number="257" page-name="Page:There Is Confusion.djvu/263" page-index="263" page-quality="3" title="Page:There_Is_Confusion.djvu/263"></span>and three times a week.
+He had fallen into the habit of taking her on his rounds two and three times a week.
 The air did her good and the occasion gave him a chance to study her.

 "It will turn up, the right thing always does," he comforted her.
 "You